Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 There is a big contrast between the two
 Poem MC is uncaring about the world around him wants to do his own thing The Crucible characters care too much about how other people see them

+Paradox

+Another key idea that you need to explore in both texts